aerror2/erfly6/README.md

 2. AFDHS
 3. AFDHS2A
 4. CROSSFIRE FOR ELRS TX 2.0

+Contents below work with the latest firmware only.

 ## How to connect the ELRS TX  and the VoiceModule
    It is very simple to  connect ELRS TX, there is no hardware modification.
 Just: